 ● How far have I come?

-● What gold nuggets am I taking away from this experience?
+● What lessons am I taking away?

 ● Who have I become?